What's that Lassie? There's a drink in the well?

 A well drink is any cocktail made using low-cost well liquor and other common ingredients kept behind the bar.
 This term encompasses all mixed drinks that are made using these ingredients.
 This is the opposite of a "call drink" which uses a specific brand as requested by the customer.

 The average patron doesn't request a particular brand of liquor for their mixed drinks.
 Using well liquor allows bars to keep their costs low and sell as many drinks as possible to maximize profit.
 Still, you need some level of quality in a well drink to ensure you continue to have patrons.
+Just make sure to clean the well regularly as it is the most likely place for spills and messes.
+Add this your bartender duties checklist.

 Why Do They Call It a Well Drink?